George Dern: Legacy

 Dern was fond of outdoor sports such as fishing and hiking and is remembered as a hard-working member of the Roosevelt cabinet, one who could also be an entertaining public speaker.
 Ultimately, George Dern served as Secretary of War during a rather inconsequential time period for that position.
 The country was in the midst of the Great Depression, and due to the financial crisis, had adopted an isolationist approach toward foreign policy.
 After years of tight military budgets and an isolationist foreign policy, the War Department was a relatively inconsequential post during Dern's tenure.
 While he was generally well liked by other members of the cabinet, he never played a decisive role in the determination of administration policies.
 This is why Dern's political career is less documented than someone who served in his same position during a time of war.

-Marriage, family and issue
+Marriage and family

 Dern's father John was born in Hausen, Pohlheim, Giessen, Grand Duchy of Hesse, German Confederation on October 25, 1850, died in Salt Lake City, Utah, U.S. on January 2, 1922, and was buried in Plot R-90-7 of Mount Olivet Cemetery.
 His mother Elizabeth was born in the German Confederation on May 20, 1852, died in Salt Lake City on April 2, 1920, and was buried in Plot R-115-10 of Mount Olivet Cemetery.

-Dern's siblings were Mary Elisabeth Dern Haslam (Nebraska, 1871), Mathilde Helena Dern Dick (nr Scribner, September 28, 1874 - Salt Lake City, July 6, 1957, bur.
-Plot R-115-4F, Mount Olivet Cemetery), married to James Chambers Dick (Pennsylvania, May 28, 1871 - May 1, 1935, bur.
-Plot R-115-5, Mount Olivet Cemetery), and had issue, Eliabeth Anne Dern Cavenaugh (Dodge, Nebraska, 1876 - April 1964, bur.
-Plot R-90-8, Mount Olivet Cemetery), Frederick Carl Dern (Dodge, Nebraska, October 1, 1876 - Salt Lake City, February 22, 1929, bur.
-Mount Olivet Cemetery), married to June Mary McIntyre (Salt Lake City, June 23, 1881 - January 9, 1932, bur.
-Plot R115-8, Mount Olivet Cemetery), and had issue, and Arthur Dern (near Scriber, Nebraska, 1880 - 1882).
+Dern's siblings were Mary Elisabeth Dern Haslam, Mathilde Helena Dern Dick, and Frederick Carl Dern.

 On June 7, 1899, in Fremont, Nebraska, he married Charlotte "Lottie" Brown (Fremont, October 23, 1875 - Wilmette, Illinois, September 1/5, 1952, daughter of William Steele Brown and wife Ida Belle Martin).
 She is buried next to her husband at Mount Olivet Cemetery, Salt Lake City, Utah.
-They had six children:
+They had six children.